Museum für Mineralogie und Geologie Dresden

 Are there restrooms and cafes?

-Facilities such as restrooms are available within the museum; however, check the official website for details regarding dining options.
+Facilities such as restrooms and refreshment areas may be present within or near the museum; check the official website for specifics.

 What should I wear?